Prohibiting Russian Uranium Imports Act: Background

 Historically, the United States was an international leader in uranium enrichment, a critical resource for nuclear energy production.
-However, post-Cold War agreements, including the Megatons to Megawatts Program, gradually shifted the market in Russia's favor.
+However, post-Cold War agreements, including the Megatons to Megawatts Program, where the United States Enrichment Corporation (USEC), which was created by Congress in 1992 to be executive agent with Russia, failed in its primary mission of modernizing U.S. enrichment capability, gradually going bankrupt by 2013, shutting down vintage enrichment plants without a replacement technology, despite the enrichment purchased from Russia being lower than its own costs of production, which gradually shifted the market in Russia's favor.[ ]
 By 2013, domestic uranium enrichment had ceased entirely, leaving the U.S. reliant on imports from Russia and European suppliers.

 In 2023, Russia was the largest single foreign provider of enriched uranium for U.S. civilian nuclear reactors, highlighting decades of dependence.
 This reliance came under scrutiny following Russia's invasion of Ukraine and ensuing geopolitical tensions.
 While the U.S. and the E.U. imposed sanctions on Russian fossil fuels, uranium imports were initially excluded due to the lack of viable alternatives.

 Moreover, the Biden administration's climate agenda prioritized nuclear power as a cornerstone of emissions-free electricity generation.
 Sustaining the growth of next-generation nuclear reactors without Russian supplies, however, requires rebuilding a robust domestic uranium enrichment industry.